 To construct the instrument, we follow the insights of our theoretical model.
 The latter shows that a reduction in the cost of machines should affect robot adoption relatively more in firms that are more prone to automate.
-To capture this idea, we exploit the fact that the different nature of the production process across industries makes production easier to automatize in some sectors than in others, implying that the cost of automation should fall relatively more over time in the former industries.
+To capture this idea, we exploit the fact that the different nature of the production process across industries makes production easier to automatize in some industries than in others, implying that the cost of automation should fall relatively more over time in the former industries.
 At the same time, within a given industry, some firms are more prone than others to automatize production, because they perform activities that are relatively easier to assign to robots.
-Accordingly, our instrument, labeled $Rob\Exposure{ij}$ , is obtained by interacting a proxy for how suitable production is for automation in a given industry, $Rob\Suitability_j$ , with a proxy for the ease with which robots can replace worker activities within each firm i, $Replaceability{ij}$ .
+Accordingly, our instrument, labeled $Rob_Exposure{ij}$, is obtained by interacting a proxy for how suitable production is for automation in a given industry, $Rob_Suitability{ij}$, with a proxy for the ease with which robots can replace worker activities within a given firm, $Replaceability{ij}$.